rollup/rollup/cli/help.md

---sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --no-stdin                  do not read "-" from stdin --strictDeprecations        Throw errors for deprecated features --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --no-treeshake.propertyReadSideEffects Ignore property access side-effects
+--sourcemapExcludeSources   Do not include source code in source maps --sourcemapFile <file>      Specify bundle position for source maps --no-stdin                  do not read "-" from stdin --no-strict                 Don't emit `"use strict";` in the generated modules --strictDeprecations        Throw errors for deprecated features --no-treeshake              Disable tree-shaking optimisations --no-treeshake.annotations  Ignore pure call annotations --no-treeshake.no-moduleSideEffects Assume modules have no side-effects --no-treeshake.no-propertyReadSideEffects Ignore property access side-effects --no-treeshake.no-tryCatchDeoptimization Do not turn off try-catch-tree-shaking --no-treeshake.no-unknownGlobalSideEffects Assume unknown globals do not throw

 Examples: